 Employers would also be required to notify every H-2A employee of any federal or state emergency or disaster declaration within seven days of it being issued that may affect the H-2A employee's health or safety.
 Employers would also be prohibited from retaliating against H-2A employees that raise questions about the declaration's requirements or recommendations.

-Status: Passed the Senate on a largely party-line vote and is pending in the Assembly.
+Status: Passed the Senator Labor Committee and is now pending in Senate Appropriations.

 COVID-19 Specific OSHA Standards for Agricultural Employers and Employees (AB 2043)